perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 This isn't too helpful unless we can control where that heap chunk is.
 In order to do that we need to amend our strategy:  __we should have corrupted more tcache bins with our overflow so we could use them with this new read from STDIN.__

 This can be easily done because our overflow was of an arbitrarily long number of bytes.
-Let's go back and __this time when we overflow let's overwrite more than one chunk.__
+Let's go back to the beginning of our exploit and __this time when we overflow let's overwrite more than one chunk.__

 We're already corrupting the tcache bin for 0x20 so we won't be able to exploit it again until we free and overwrite more chunks (which would require us overflowing a second time, which we can't do without using up our new STDIN fd).
 Thankfully, 0x20 isn't the only tcache bin we can exploit. **A few of Ke$ha's songs are within tcache range, including "Godzilla" from the album Rainbow and the titular song from the album Animal.**